fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 Inherited tests are still correctly discovered and appear in Test Explorer, so they can be executed by selecting them in Test Explorer like any other test.

-To meet the needs of both overloads and paramterized test methods, Fixie registers one Visual Studio TestCase instance *per method group*, instead of per method.
+To meet the needs of both overloads and parameterized test methods, Fixie registers one Visual Studio TestCase instance *per method group*, instead of per method.
 It does so by setting the `TestCase.FullyQualifiedName` to the method group of a test case, and by only reporting each discovered